Randomized Value Functions via Multiplicative Normalizing Flows

 Note that MNF-DQN, as well as the baseline algorithms, fail to solve extremely challenging games such as Montezuma’s Revenge.
 Note also that methods from the literature that achieved some degree of success on Montezuma's Revenge either include prior information about the game \citep{le2018hierarchical, aytar2018playing} or are combined with heuristics on the intrinsic reward \citep{bellemare2016unifying}.
 The first category of methods use human demonstrations to drive the exploration, and the latter require maintaining a separate density model over the state-action space.

-So far, we considered only parametrized noise baselines.
-Let us now compare MNF-DQN to Bootstrapped DQN \citep{osband2016deep}.
+So far, we considered only parameterized noise baselines.
+Now, we compare MNF-DQN to Bootstrapped DQN \citep{osband2016deep}.
 Results are given in Figure \ref{fig:bootdqn}.
-MNF-DQN often outperforms Bootstrapped DQN (Out of 13 games, MNF-DQN clearly outperforms Bootstrapped DQN on 6 of them, yields similar performance on 4, and underperforms it only on 3).
+MNF-DQN often outperforms Bootstrapped DQN (Out of 13 games, MNF-DQN clearly outperforms Bootstrapped DQN on 6 of them, yields similar performance on 4, and under-performs it only on 3).
 Moreover, we investigate the randomized prior function introduced by \citet{osband2018randomized} which consists in adding a randomized un-trainable prior network to each Q-head.
 We find that the Bootstrapped DQN with randomized prior does not improve performance over Bootstrapped DQN.

-\subsection{Continuous Action Environments}
+\subsection{CONTINUOUS ACTION ENVIRONMENTS}

 In this section, we benchmark MNF-DDPG on the continuous control tasks from OpenAI Gym \citep{brockman2016openai}.
 We compare our algorithm to the standard DDPG with OU-noise with $\sigma = 0.2$ (OU-noise DDPG), DDPG with BBQN based critic (BBQN-DDPG) and with Noisy network based critic (Noisy-DDPG).
 The actor is deterministic in all the agents and only the critic has stochasticity.
 We use the same setup as \citet{plappert2017parameter}, where both actor and critic use 2 hidden layers with 64 units and a ReLU non-linearity.
 More details about the architecture can be found in Appendix~\ref{app:mujoco-details}.